Last Updated on August 2, 2022

-The bottom layer that takes input from your dataset is called the visible layer, because it is the exposed part of the network.
+The bottom layer that takes input from your dataset is called the visible layer because it is the exposed part of the network.
 Often a neural network is drawn with a visible layer with one neuron per input value or column in your dataset.
-These are not neurons as described above, but simply pass the input value though to the next layer.
+These are not neurons as described above but simply pass the input value through to the next layer.

-The choice of activation function in he output layer is strongly constrained by the type of problem that you are modeling.
+The choice of activation function in the output layer is strongly constrained by the type of problem that you are modeling.
 For example:

 4. Training Networks